 If your swimming pool sump pit diameter is 8 inches you will need to go with a 1/4 HP sump pump in oder for the pump to fit inside of the sump pit tube.
 The other 1/3HP to 1 HP sump pumps in the table below will fit into a 10 inch sump pit tube.

-The No products found. in the table below has a corded water level sensor.
+The Green Expert 1/3HP Sump Pump in the table below has a corded water level sensor.
 This is not the same as the tethered float switches that I do not recommend using.
 So, the Green expert sensor can safely hang below the sump pump.

 Swimming Pool Sump Pit FAQ